Bachelor of Kinesiology (BKin)

 Interdisciplinary Curriculum

 Students complete 20 full course equivalents from a range of subjects deigned to provide a broad, interdisciplinary education, while allowing for depth of study in areas of interest.
 To prepare students for a broad range of careers or further study after graduation, required courses across the full spectrum of kinesiology and physical education, including areas such as anatomy and physiology, sport and exercise psychology, motor control, biomechanics and physical cultural studies are offered.
 In the upper years of the program, optional courses provide an opportunity for continued breadth or expanding depth of study in one or more areas.
-In addition, up to three certificates, aligning with the United Nations Sustainability Development Goals and identifying an area of focus in either Global Kinesiology & Physical Education, Physical Activity Instruction, Clinical Movement Sciences, Foundational Sciences and Research, Mental Health and Physical Activity, Social and Environmental Justice, and Sport Sciences can be pursued.
+In addition, up to three certificates, aligning with the United Nations Sustainability Development Goals and each identifying an area of focus in either Global Kinesiology & Physical Education, Physical Activity Instruction, Clinical Movement Sciences, Foundational Sciences and Research, Mental Health and Physical Activity, Social and Environmental Justice, or Sport Sciences can be pursued.
 The curriculum also includes one and a half to six elective full course equivalents from the course offerings within other divisions within the University, thereby allowing students to pursue a minor in an area of interest.

 Applied Learning

 To bring learning to life and strengthen the relevance of the curriculum, the program includes several opportunities to engage in applied learning.
-Across a number of courses, students are encouraged to integrate their theoretical knowledge with applied experiences in health, sport, exercise and physical activity settings.
+Across a number of courses, students are provided opportunities to integrate their theoretical knowledge with applied experiences in health, sport, exercise and physical activity settings.
 In the upper years, students may choose to be paired with a mentor in the field to develop professionally related competencies, while obtaining credits towards their BKin degree.

 Research Opportunities